marlietandoc/marlietandoc.github.io/content/publication/example/index.md

 ---
-title: 'Dividing attention hurts learning in adults but not children'
+title: 'Directing attention shapes learning in adults but not children'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here